Touring the Byway

 After exploring Fort Collins for a day, you may consider taking a picnic lunch with you the next morning, to enjoy in nature somewhere during the drive.
 As you begin driving the Byway, you’ll be passing through Cache la Poudre Canyon and near Greylock Mountain.
 Along the way, you’ll see Poudre Canyon Chapel, the Poudre River State Fish Hatchery, the Big Bend Sheep Viewing Area and Profile Rock, before viewing Sleeping Elephant Mountain, Poudre Falls, and Chambers Lake.
-Toward the end of the drive, the route passes the Barnes Meadow Reservoir, Joe Wright Reservoir and Zimmerman Lake before reaching State Forest State Park and the Arapaho National Wildlife Refuge.

 The Arapaho National Wildlife Refuge, the second largest collection of waterfowl in Colorado was created to offset the loss of nesting habitats in the prairie wetlands of the Midwest.
 Today, even though it is an important stopover for migratory birds, the refuge supports a diverse array of wildlife including moose.
 Until the 1970s, there were only a handful of moose wandering in from Wyoming.
 In 1978, Colorado wildlife managers transplanted 12 moose in the North Park region.
 The next year, another dozen were released.
 Now, you can follow the Moose-Goose Nature trail which winds along the Illinois River with the prospect of viewing the resident moose.
 A six-mile self- guided auto trail takes you through a variety of habitats on the western side of the refuge where waterfowl, prairie dogs and pronghorn sheep reside.